bios2/bios2-website/content/code_of_conduct.md

 **Participants asked to stop any harassing or discriminatory behavior are expected to comply immediately.**

 Members of the BIOS² community who violate these rules - no matter how much they have contributed, or how specialised their skill set - will be approached by one of the contact people listed below.
-If inappropriate behaviour persists after a discussion with Timothée, the issue will be escalated according to procedures laid out by the relevant entities at UdeM , UdeS, or the member's home institution.
+If inappropriate behaviour persists after a discussion with one of these contact people, the issue will be escalated according to procedures laid out by the relevant entities at UdeM , UdeS, and/or the member's home institution.

 **To report an issue** you can contact:
 - [Timothée Poisot](mailto:timothee.poisot@umontreal.ca)